USCGC Eagle: America’s Tall Ship visits Victoria and Seattle

 The USCGC Eagle, known as “America’s Tall Ship,” is the largest sailing vessel flying the Stars and Stripes and the only active square-rigger in U.S. government service1

-Before arriving in Seattle, Eagle will visit Victoria, Canada, on July 7, 2025125
+Eagle will visit Victoria, Canada, after departing Seattle in 2025125

-In short: Eagle is visiting Seattle in July, not as part of Seafair, and she will also visit Canada (Victoria) earlier that month125.
+In short: Eagle is visiting Seattle in July, as part of Seafair but not during the weekend when the Blue Angels fly and she will also visit Canada (Victoria) later that month125.

 This magnificent barque has a rich and fascinating history that spans nearly nine decades.